City of Albany Cyberattack

 The city is providing identity and credit monitoring services for more than 1,300 city current employees, retired city employees, and temporary workers.

 Mayor Sheehan has not given any estimates on how much the ransomware attack has cost the city so far.

 Additional cyberattacks have occurred at the University at Albany.
 According to a post on albanystudentpress.net from April 2nd, 2019 “there have been several attacks over the course of the semester, with the most recent crashing the university’s domain name servers over spring break.”

-DDoS (distributed denial of service) attacks work by paralyzing of a computer network by flooding it with data sent simultaneously from many individual computers.
-Martin Manjak, Chief Information Security Officer at the University at Albany states the most recent March attack utilized over over 600,000 IP addresses over a period of four seconds.
-The DDoS attacks seek to slow down online resources and have even crashed system so students and faculty cannot use them.
+DDoS (distributed denial of service) attacks work by paralyzing a computer network by flooding it with data sent simultaneously from many individual computers.
+Martin Manjak, Chief Information Security Officer at the University at Albany states the most recent March attack utilized over 600,000 IP addresses over a period of four seconds.
+The DDoS attacks seek to slow down online resources and have even crashed systems so students and faculty cannot use them.

 The city of Albany paid roughly $300,000 to recover from the ransomware attack.
 The $300,000 cost included destroyed servers, upgrading user security software, purchasing firewall insurance, and improvements to the city’s systems following the attack.
 The money was taken from the city’s contingency account.

 “The key that saved us is we had daily backup of mission-critical systems,” said Rachel McEneny, commissioner of Administrative Services in a follow-up (https://www.timesunion.com/news/article/Ransomware-attack-on-Albany-cost-300K-to-14473544.php) Times Union report.